superwebshare/super-web-share/README.txt

 New Features:

 * Added fallback and native share support for official AMP plugin and AMP for WordPress plugin.
-(Make sure to enable to Fallback within our settings page to see the fallback social buttons
+Make sure to enable the Fallback within our settings page to see the fallback social buttons

 Enhancements: